+What is Atomic Force Microscope (AFM)?
 The Atomic Force Microscope (AFM) is a high-resolution scanning probe microscopy technique, jointly invented by Gerd Binnig, Heinrich Rohrer, and Calvin Quate in 1986.
 AFM operates by measuring the interaction forces between a sharp probe mounted on a microcantilever and the surface of a sample.
 This method allows for the detection of surface topography and physical properties of the sample at the atomic level.

-The working principle of AFM
+The working principle of Atomic Force Microscope

-The basic structure of AFM
+The basic structure of Atomic Force Microscope

 The primary components of an atomic force microscope encompass the probe, probe positioning and scanning mechanisms, force detection sections, and feedback control units.
 The probe material is typically a harder metal, with tungsten wire being a widely used choice.
 Through processes such as electrochemical etching and focused ion beam milling, probes featuring a smaller tip radius can be produced.

-The imaging modes of AFM
+The imaging modes of Atomic Force Microscope

 AFM has three basic imaging modes: